rgeminas/gp--/README.md

 Parser
 ------
 The parser is an LALR(1) parser written using bison.
+We use khash to construct the symbol tables.